f5devcentral/xchaazdemoguide/README.rst

 .. figure:: assets/poolname.png

 From the Select Type of Origin Server menu, select the **K8s Service Name of Origin Server on given Sites** type to specify the origin server with its K8s service name.
 Then enter the service name of the origin server (including service name we copied earlier and namespace).
 Select **Virtual Site** option in the Site or Virtual Site menu.
 And select a virtual site created earlier.
-After that, pick the **vK8s Networks on the Site network**.
+After that, pick the **vK8s Networks on the Site** network.
 Finally, click **Apply**.

 .. figure:: assets/originserver.png

 Enter a port number in the Port field.
 We use **5432** for this guide.
-And complete creating the origin pool by clicking **Save and Exit**.
+And complete creating the origin pool by clicking **Add Origin Pool**.

 .. figure:: assets/poolport.png

 Creating TCP Load Balancer
 **************************

 As soon as Origin Pool is ready, the TCP Load Balancer can be created, as described below.
 This load balancer needs to be accessible only from RE network, or, in other words, to be advertised there, which will be done in the next step.

 Navigate to the **TCP Load Balancers** option of the Load Balancers section.
 Then click **Add TCP Load Balancer** to open the load balancer creation form.